 Place tortillas cheese side up on baking sheets, and bake 5 minutes, or until cheese is melted.

 Melt the butter in a skillet over medium heat.
-Stir in garlic and mushrooms, and cook about 5 minutes.
+Stir in garlic and mushrooms, and cook for about 5 minutes.

-Mix in spinach, and continue cooking 5 minutes.
+Mix in spinach, and continue cooking for 5 minutes.
 Place an equal amount of the mixture on the cheese side of each tortilla.
 Fold tortillas in half over the filling.

 Heat oil in a separate skillet over medium heat.
 Place quesadillas in the skillet one at a time, and cook 3 minutes on each side, until golden brown.
 Cut each quesadilla into 4 wedges to serve.